Analysis Traps and Antipatterns

 6. Take Notes

-7. Close-up the Meeting Correctly
+7. Close the Meeting Properly

-Overloading With Details
+Overloading with Details

 Neverending Projects